Home/Basic Needs/Community Service Organizations

 Neighbors Link

-914-666-3410info@neighborslink.org27 Columbus Avenue Mount Kisco, NY 10549neighborslink.orgNeighbors Link helps immigrant [Read More]
+914-666-3410info@neighborslink.org27 Columbus Avenue Mount Kisco, NY 10549neighborslink.orgNeighbors Link helps immigrant families by offering education and empowerment programs, and volunteer opportunities.
+[Read More]

 Positive relationships and meaningful connections make a difference.
 The organizations listed here off peer support and mentorship.